vvwzy/vvwzy/README.md

 - 👋 Hi, I’m @vvwzy
-- 👀 I’m interested in skills related to data sciense or data analytics.
+- 👀 I’m interested skills related to data sciense and machine learning.
-- 🌱 I’m currently an incoming master student in U of Minnesota, Carlson Management School, majoring in business analytics.
+- 🌱 I’m currently a master student in U of Minnesota, Carlson Management School, majoring in business analytics.
-- 💞️ I’m looking to collaborate on projects related to ds for now.
+- 💞️ I’m looking to land a job as either MLE or DS.
 - 📫 How to reach me: Email: wu001032@umn.edu Linkedin:https://www.linkedin.com/in/ziyan-vivian-wu/

 <!---